R26 (New York City Subway car)

 The R26 was a New York City Subway car model built by American Car and Foundry from 1959 to 1960 for the IRT A Division.
 A total of 110 cars were built, arranged in married pairs.

 The R26s entered service on October 12, 1959, and received air conditioning by 1982.
 The fleet was rebuilt by Morrison–Knudsen between 1985 and 1987.
-The R26s were replaced in 2001 & 2002 with the delivery of the R142 and R142A cars, with the last train running on October 7, 2002.
+The R26s were replaced in 2001 and 2002 with the delivery of the R142 and R142A cars, with the last train running on October 7, 2002.
 After being retired, most R26s were sunk into the ocean as artificial reefs, but two cars have survived.

 Description

 The R26s were numbered 7750–7859.
-They were the first cars to not be built with operating cabs at both ends.
+They were the first cars not to be built with operating cabs at both ends.

-The even-numbered car carried the motor generator and battery set for electrical equipment, while the odd numbered car held air compressor for the brakes.
+The even-numbered car carried the motor generator and battery set for electrical equipment, while the odd-numbered car held air compressor for the brakes.
 A special version of the H2C coupler was used to link the cars, so they could easily be split if needed, and thus, they were called "semi-permanent pairs".
-Only the No.1 end had the operator controls.
-The No.2 end had conductor's controls only.
+The No.1 ends of the cars have operator controls, but the No.2 ends only have conductor controls.
 Although referred to as the "blind end", these ends did have windows for the conductor.

 The R26s were the first cars to use single, sealed storm windows since the R14s, and pink colored-molded hard fiberglass seats.
 The hard fiberglass seats would become standard seating from this order onward for all new cars purchased to cut down on vandalism, reduce maintenance costs, etc.

 The R26s wore several paint schemes during their service lives.
-The cars were delivered in the dark olive green color paint scheme slimier to the R21s and R22s.
-In 1970–1975 the R26s were repainted into the MTA corporate silver and blue scheme.
-In 1982–1983 the R26s were repainted full white (roof, bonnets, sides were all painted white) in attempt to combat graffiti.
-During rebuilding by Morrison–Knudsen at Hornell, New York from 1985 to 1987 the R26s were repainted into Redbirds with a deep maroon red body, black front bonnets and anti-climbers, and a silver roof.
+The cars were delivered in a dark olive green paint scheme similar to the R21s and R22s.
+In 1970–1975, the R26s were repainted into the MTA corporate silver and blue scheme.
+In 1982–1983, the R26s were repainted full white (roof, bonnets, and sides were all painted white) in an attempt to combat graffiti.
+During rebuilding by Morrison–Knudsen at Hornell, New York, from 1985 to 1987, the R26s were repainted into Redbirds with a deep maroon red body, black front bonnets and anti-climbers, and a silver roof.